 Subject: Objection to the VWHDC Local Plan 2031 Part 1: Strategic Sites and Policies, November 2014

-I write to object to the VWHDC Local Plan 2031 Part 1: Strategic Sites and Policies, November 2014.
+I write to object to the VWHDC Local Plan 2031 Part 1: Strategic Sites and Policies, November 2014 because I consider the Plan to be unsound.
+My reasons are outlined below.